 LXDs and Instructional Designers (read what they do here) would need assistance from the Subject Matter Experts to refine learning outcomes.
 There would be a large focus at the beginning of a programme on understanding the target audience and identifying the content that’s of most importance to them.
 This is how the real intelligence is fed into the system for adapting and personalising a learner’s path to success.
 The writing and crafting of the microcontent will be key to success.
 The structure of the microlearning programme will greatly affect the overall training experience and the learning success.
 (Read here about considerations for a Microlearning Design Model)

 Where to start

-Growing skills through a microlearning solution isn’t going to happen any faster, but user engagement tends to be much better when the content is delivered in a less-intimidating, less onerous fashion, fitting in with busy timetables.
+Growing skills through a microlearning solution isn’t going to happen any faster.
+However, user engagement tends to be much better when the content is delivered in a less intimidating, less onerous fashion, fitting in with busy timetables.

 Make an Informed choice

 Microlearning isn’t the answer to everything.
-There are, of course, areas where macrolearning and macrocontent is more appropriate; such as larger topics where context and flow are very important.
+There are, of course, areas where macrolearning and macrocontent is more appropriate (e.g. larger topics where context and flow are very important).
 But understanding the options for learning solutions leads to more discerning choices when it comes to the challenge of meeting the needs of modern learners.

 Don’t get too hung up on what a microlearning solution is or has to be.
 Understand what its principles could mean for your organisation, and then decide to what level you might apply them.